What Is Outsourcing?

 The nonprofit organization sector is a gigantic one in all major countries of the world.
 According to the Urban Institute’s The Nonprofit Sector in Brief 2019 report, the total assets of nonprofit organizations in the USA only are about $3.79 trillion.
 The annual revenue of those nonprofit organizations was recorded at about $2.04 trillion.

-According to the Myer Foundation study cited in the Nonprofit Coordinating Committee of New York guide book identifies numerous back-office activities and processes that can be managed more efficiently if they are outsourced to the professional service providers.
+The Myer Foundation study cited in the Nonprofit Coordinating Committee of New York guidebook identifies numerous back-office activities and processes that can be managed more efficiently if they are outsourced to professional service providers.
 Those domains include the following.

 - Information technology-related activities